wtre/iBMSC/README.md

 * Added keyboard shortcuts for previewing and replacing keysounds in the Sounds List (Spacebar to preview, enter to replace).
 * Added "Select Section" (Ctrl+R).
 * Added color overriding options (Shift+F12).

+## New dialog/option boxes
+### Advanced Statistics
+* Displays note statistics over individual lanes from A1 to D8.
+* Displays note usages, including #WAV assigned notes with 0 note count and #WAV unassigned notes with non-zero note count.

+### Select Expansion Code
+* Display ghost notes: Select an #if section to display its notes in ghost form.
+* Display ghost notes (All): Display all notes in ghost form.
+* Modify notes: Select an #if section and jump straight to modifying them.
+* Modify section: Opens a instance of pBMSC, allowing you to modify the #if section individually.
+* Remove ghost notes: Remove all ghost notes.

+### Visual Override Options
+* Creates a list of note ranges with a specified color and replaces specified notes' display color.